What to know about Elijah McClain's death and the cases against police and paramedics

 FILE - A demonstrator carries an image of Elijah McClain during a rally and march in Aurora, Colo., June 27, 2020.
 McClain, a 23-year-old Black man, died after a 2019 encounter with police.
 (AP Photo/David Zalubowski, File)

-FILE - Sheneen McClain, mother of Elijah McClain, sits outside the courtroom at the Adams County Justice Center for the start of a trial of two of the police officers charged in the death of her son, Wednesday, Sept.
-20, 2023, in Brighton, Colo.
-(AP Photo/Jack Dempsey, File)

-FILE - Former Officer Jason Rosenblatt, left, and Aurora Police Officer Randy Roedema, right, attend an arraignment at the Adams County Justice Center in Brighton, Colo., Jan.
+FILE - Aurora Police Officer Nathan Woodyard attends an arraignment at the Adams County Justice Center in Brighton, Colo., Friday, Jan.
 20, 2023.
-The two officers face felony charges in the 2019 death of Elijah McClain.
+Opening statements are set to happen Tuesday, Oct.
+17, in the trial of Woodyard, the third police officer charged in the death of a Black man who was confronted by police as he was walking home in suburban Denver in 2019.
 (Andy Cross/The Denver Post via AP, File)

-FILE - In this photo provided by the Colorado Judicial Branch, prosecutor Jonathan Bunge gives opening statements at the start of a trial of two of the police officers charged in the death of Elijah McClain, Sept.
-20, 2023, in Brighton Colo.
-(Colorado Judicial Branch via AP, File)

-FILE - In this photo provided by the Colorado Judicial Branch, prosecutor Jonathan Bunge gives opening statements at the start of a trial of two of the police officers charged in the death of Elijah McClain, Sept.
-20, 2023, in Brighton Colo.
-(Colorado Judicial Branch via AP, File)
+FILE - Aurora Police Officer Nathan Woodyard, center, answers questions from Judge Mark Warner standing next to lawyers Andrew Ho, left, and Megan Downing, right, during an arraignment at the Adams County Justice Center in Brighton, Colo., on Friday, Jan.
+20, 2023.
+Opening statements are set to happen Tuesday, Oct.
+17, in the trial of Woodyard, the third police officer charged in the death of a Black man who was confronted by police as he was walking home in suburban Denver in 2019.
+(Andy Cross/The Denver Post via AP, File)

 FILE - A demonstrator carries an image of Elijah McClain during a rally and march in Aurora, Colo., June 27, 2020.
 McClain, a 23-year-old Black man, died after a 2019 encounter with police.
 (AP Photo/David Zalubowski, File)